tiskw/random-fourier-features/examples/rff_svc_for_mnist/README.md

 Commonly used techniques like data normalization and dimention reduction using PCA is also used in the above analysis.
 See comments in the Python script for details.

-Score of RFF is slightly better than kernel SVM, moreover, prediction time of RFF and ORF is amazingly faster.
+Score of RFF is slightly better than kernel SVM, moreover, prediction time of RFF is amazingly faster.
 On the otherhand, learning time of RFF can be longer than kernel SVM if dimention of RFF is large.

 The following figures shows a tradeoff between accuracy and inference time of RFF.